About us

 A Brief Profile

-Headquartered in Auburn, Alabama, the Alabama Council on Human Relations, Inc. (ACHR) is a statewide private, non-profit organization committed to equality and opportunity for the citizens of Alabama.
-ACHR is both an advocate and a service delivery program.
+Headquartered in Auburn, Alabama, the Alabama Council on Human Relations, Inc. (ACHR) is a statewide private, non-profit organization committed to serving and providing opportunities for the citizens of Alabama.
 Since its incorporation in 1954, ACHR has engaged in a wide range of projects on the federal, regional, state, and local levels.
-ACHR has run statewide programs dealing with school desegregation and voter registration and continues to run the Alabama Coalition Against Hunger (ACAH).
-Many of its current programs such as Head Start, Early Head Start, the Community Services Block Grant programs, and Housing Counseling provide direct services to participants in Lee County.
-Head Start and Early Head Start are also provided in Russell County.
+ACHR’s current programs are Early Head Start, Head Start, the Community Services Block Grant programs, and Weatherization provide direct services to participants in Lee County.
+We have expanded our Early Head Start and Head Start programs into Russell County.
 ACHR has cooperative agreements with many private and public agencies in the community and strives to link clients with services at other agencies whenever possible to avoid duplication of efforts.
-In addition, ACHR networks with regional and national groups that share its philosophy of commitment to individuals, families and communities.
+In addition, ACHR networks with regional and national groups that share its philosophy of commitment to individuals, families, and communities.

 About Our Programs